Lady Godiva: Historical figure

 Godiva was the wife of Leofric, Earl of Mercia.
 They had nine children; one son was Ælfgar.
 Godiva's name occurs in charters and the Domesday survey, though the spelling varies.
 The Old English name Godgifu or Godgyfu meant "gift of God"; 'Godiva' was the name's Latinised form.
 Since the name was a popular one, there are contemporaries of the same name.

+It is claimed that Godiva was born in Bucknall, Lincolnshire around 995 AD; however several historians have declared the charter document used as evidence for this to be spurious.

 A woman named Godiva was recorded in the 12th-century history (called "Liber Eliensis") of Ely Abbey.
 If that "Godiva" were the same person as [the legendary figure] 'Lady Godiva', then she would have been a widow when Leofric married her.
 Both Leofric and Godiva were generous benefactors to religious houses.
 In 1043, Leofric founded and endowed a Benedictine monastery at Coventry on the site of a nunnery destroyed by the Danes in 1016.
 Writing in the 13th century, Roger of Wendover credits Godiva as the persuasive force behind this act of generosity.
 In the 1050s, her name is coupled with that of her husband on a grant of land to the monastery of St. Mary, Worcester, and the endowment of the minster at Stow St Mary, Lincolnshire.
 (Note: In the Stow charter, Godiva is called "Godgife".)
 She and her husband are commemorated as benefactors of other monasteries at Leominster, Chester, Much Wenlock, and Evesham.
 She gave Coventry a number of works in precious metal by the famous goldsmith Mannig and bequeathed a necklace valued at 100 marks of silver.
 Another necklace went to Evesham, to be hung around the figure of the Virgin Mary accompanying the life-size gold and silver rood she and her husband had donated, and St Paul's Cathedral in the City of London received a gold-fringed chasuble.
 Both Godiva and her husband were among the most munificent of the several large Anglo-Saxon donors of the last decades before the Norman Conquest; the early Norman bishops made short work of their gifts, carrying them off to Normandy or melting them down for bullion.
 Nevertheless, the memory of Godiva and Leofric survived during the Norman reign and in 1122 their names were commemorated in the mortuary roll of Saint Vitalis of Savigny.